Agency worker law: History

 "a system of free public employment agencies under the control of a central authority.
 Committees, which shall include representatives of employers and workers, shall be appointed to advise on matters concerning the carrying on of these agencies."

 In 1933, the Fee-Charging Employment Agencies Convention (No.34) formally called for abolition.
 The exception was if the agencies were licensed and a fee scale was agreed in advance.
 In 1949, a new revised Convention (No.96) was produced.
 That kept the same scheme but secured an ‘opt out’ (Art.
 2) for members that did not wish to sign up.
 Agencies were an increasingly entrenched part of the labor market.
 The United States did not sign up to the Conventions.
 The latest Convention, the Private Employment Agencies Convention, 1997 (No.181) takes a much softer stance and calls merely for regulation.

 Particular jurisdictions

 Australia

 Enterprise bargaining agreements (EBAs) applicable to a workplace do not legally cover labour hire employees and their employers, unless there is a clause written into the agreement expressing that to be the case.
 Instead, EBAs are formed between employees of the labour hire company, and the labour hire company itself.
-This can result in a pay difference between actual employees of a worksite, and those working there through labour hire; a aspect that has been criticized by the Australian Labor Party.
+This can result in a pay difference between actual employees of a worksite, and those working there through labour hire, an aspect that has been criticized by the Australian Labor Party.